Kaas Plateau - A Complete Guide

-In the peak monsoon, where it pours night and day, the plateau is blanketed with thick fog and you can barely see anything.
+In the peak monsoon, where it pours night and day, the plateau is blanketed with a thick fog and you can barely see anything.
 The velvety grass is topped with mushy, red soil.
 Monsoon is a great time to be here, only if you love the rains.

-Image Source: Aniruddha Jadhav
+PC: Aniruddha Jadhav

 Thousands of people flock to experience the multi-hued carpet that the plateau adorns, towards the end of monsoon.
 This is when the plateau flaunts its natural treasure that was undiscovered by the world for years!
-Spread over 10 square kilometres area at an elevation of 1200 meters, this basalt-based plateau serves as a biological hotspot.
+Spread over 10 square kilometers area at an elevation of 1200 meters, this basalt-based plateau serves as a biological hotspot.
 Home to more than 850 different flowering plants and an eco-system that helps it flourish, Kaas Plateau is frequented by tourists, nature enthusiasts, researchers and hikers, every year.

 When to visit Kaas Plateau

 The place is beautiful all-round the year, even in summer!
 Although you can’t observe the flowers, visiting Kaas Plateau in May can be a refreshing change from the hot weather.

 June to September are the best months to enjoy it to the fullest.
 Take it from a local who has visited the place for 27 years, the 3 weeks between the end of Ganapati to the beginning of Navratri are the best time to visit Kaas Plateau, you can check the dates for the festivals online since they keep changing every year.

 The best time to visit Kaas Plateau is from end of August to the last week of September.